Support services

 School healthcare provides organized health education and promotes healthy lifestyles.

-School counseling
+School and career counseling

 The school counselor offers students personal and social support in their studies.